 1) Stocks that are cheap, i.e. trading below intrinsic value

-2) Margin of Safety: chances of losing money are minimized
+2) Margin of Safety: chances of losing money would be minimized

-The investment process that I subscribe to, though not similar to the guru, hopefully make sense to most people and not so much to monkeys
+The investment process that I subscribe to, in simple form which hopefully make sense to most readers:

 Investment philosophy and process evolves over time and is different for everyone.
-A day trader will have another set of guidelines and process, but the most important rule is never to deviate from your own philosophy.
-In life, to stray away may give you temporary satisfaction, but never the peace of mind.
-In investment, to stray away may give you temporary rewards, but will not help you make money over the long run.
+A day trader will have another set of guidelines and process, but the most important rule is to figure out what works for you and then stick to it and not deviate!

 ReplyDelete